 3. Mobile advertising

-Mobile advertising is a type of internet advertising in which contact with the user occurs through mobile devices in form of several advertising messages.
+Mobile advertising is a type of internet advertising in which contact with the user occurs through mobile devices in the form of several advertising messages.

 A competent marketer will be able to draw up a psychological portrait of a client, based on it, choose the optimal direction, and effectively implement the tools in practice.